balena-io-experimental/handover-lib/README.md

 # handover-lib

-A HandoverPeer provides a way to coordinate the hand-over between the new and old instances of services that are updated using the "hand-over" update strategy described at https://www.balena.io/docs/learn/deploy/release-strategy/update-strategies/#hand-over
+A HandoverPeer provides a way for node apps running on BalenaOS to coordinate the hand-over between the new and old instances of services that are updated using the "hand-over" update strategy described at https://www.balena.io/docs/learn/deploy/release-strategy/update-strategies/#hand-over

-It implements a simple protocol based on messages broadcasted over UDP.
-Once its `startBroadcasting` method is called, a `HandoverPeer` will start sending a message which contains it startup timestampto a broadcast or multicast address.
-Converserly, when a `HandoverPeer` receives a message with a timestamp higher than its own one - signal that there's a younger peer running - it will call the configured `shutdownCallback` function and signal to the Balena Supervisor that it's ready to be killed.

 ## How to use it

 When a service starts, it first will create a `HandoverPeer` instance and calls its `startListening` method with a callback that will shut down the service.
 When the service is ready to accept connections, it will call the `startBroadcasting` method, thus starting to broadcast a packet that contains its startup timestamp and letting other peers ( there should be only one active in normal circumstances ) that they should shut down.

+HandoverPeer implements a simple protocol based on messages broadcasted over UDP.
+Once its `startBroadcasting` method is called, a `HandoverPeer` will start sending a message which contains it startup timestampto a broadcast or multicast address.
+Converserly, when a `HandoverPeer` receives a message with a timestamp higher than its own one - a signal that there's a younger peer running - it will call the configured `shutdownCallback` function and signal to the Balena Supervisor that it's ready to be killed, thus "handing over" the control to the new instance.

 ## Using the hand-over update strategy